thebinarysearchtree/artwork/README.md

 ## Routes

 Artwork includes a router that has some pretty interesting features.
 When creating a router, you can pass in the ```root``` element, and the router will replace the child element of the root with whatever is returned by the route handler.
-In the example below, it will be the ```HelloWorld``` component from earlier.
-If you don't provide a root element, your route handler should not return any element, as you it is left up to you to determine what happens when the route is hit.
+In the example below, the child element will be the ```HelloWorld``` component from earlier.
+If you don't provide a root element, your route handler should not return anything, as it is left up to you to determine what happens when the route is hit.

 ```js
 const root = document.getElementById('root');